codegrue/flutter_material_pickers/README.md

 It includes:

 - **New Pickers**
+  - _showMaterialScrollPicker:_
-  - _showMaterialScrollPicker_ - Allows selection of a string via a slot machine carousel
+    - Allows selection of a string via a slot machine carousel
+  - _showMaterialNumberPicker:_
-  - _showMaterialNumberPicker_ - Allows selection of a number via a slot machine carousel
+    - Allows selection of a number via a slot machine carousel
+  - _showMaterialRadioPicker:_
-  - _showMaterialRadioPicker_ - Allows selection of a single from a radio list
+    - Allows selection of a single from a radio list
+  - _showMaterialCheckboxPicker:_
-  - _showMaterialCheckboxPicker_ - Allows selection of many values from a checkbox list
+    - Allows selection of many values from a checkbox list
+  - _showMaterialSelectionPicker:_
-  - _showMaterialSelectionPicker_ - Allows selection of a single value via an icon label list
+    - Allows selection of a single value via an icon label list
 - **Convenience Pickers**
+  - _showMaterialDatePicker:_
-  - _showMaterialDatePicker_ - Allows selection of a date (uses the core date picker)
+    - Allows selection of a date (uses the core date picker)
+  - _showMaterialTimePicker:_
-  - _showMaterialTimePicker_ - Allows selection of a time (uses the core time picker)
+    - Allows selection of a time (uses the core time picker)
+  - _showMaterialColorPicker:_
-  - _showMaterialColorPicker_ - Allows RGB selection of a color (uses the ColorPicker of flutter_colorpicker)
+    - Allows RGB selection of a color (uses the ColorPicker of flutter_colorpicker)
+  - _showMaterialPalettePicker:_
-  - _showMaterialPalettePicker_ - Allows Material palette selection of a color (uses the MaterialPicker of flutter_colorpicker)
+    - Allows Material palette selection of a color (uses the MaterialPicker of flutter_colorpicker)
+  - _showMaterialSwatchPicker:_
-  - _showMaterialSwatchPicker_ - Allows selection of a color from swatches (uses the BlockPicker of flutter_colorpicker)
+    - Allows selection of a color from swatches (uses the BlockPicker of flutter_colorpicker)
 - **Dialog**
+  - _showMaterialResponsiveDialog:_
-  - _showMaterialResponsiveDialog_ - Extends Dialog by making it responsive to screen orientation changes
+    - Extends Dialog by making it responsive to screen orientation changes

 All helpers implement an `onChange` handler to return picked option(s).